Fire Service Incident Command Level 4 Acquisition

-The course is aimed at ﬁre service principle and area managers who will command large scale operational incidents involving more than ten appliances.
+The course is aimed at ﬁre service principle and area managers who will act at a strategic level during major incidents.

 1).
-Collect information through observation and consultation with the Level 3 incident commander.
+Collect information through observation and consultation with the Level Three incident commander.

 2) Interpret an IIMARCH briefing, draw conclusions and agree on further action with the incident commander to progress the resolution of the incident.

 3) Identify and segment the strategic priorities of the incident and generate a strategic plan to resolve them.

 4).
 Generate solutions as the incident progresses and circumstances change.

 5).
 Lead inter-agency meetings at the SCG level with other agency partners to evaluate all relevant issues and generate combined solutions, including deployment of joint resources using JESIP principles and practices.

 6)Identify and provide support and direction to the fire service tactical commander and functional support officers to resolve the incident or mitigate its effect on the community and the environment.